Pascal Zuberbühler: International career

-Zuberbühler was capped 51 times by Switzerland and was a member of their squads for the Euro 2004, 2006 FIFA World Cup, and Euro 2008, all under the management of Kobi Kuhn.
+Zuberbühler was capped 51 times by Switzerland and was a member of their squads for the Euro 2004, 2006 FIFA World Cup and Euro 2008, all under the management of Kobi Kuhn.

 At the 2006 World Cup in Germany, Switzerland topped a group ahead of France, South Korea, and Togo, then lost in the last 16 on penalties against Ukraine; he saved the Ukrainians' first penalty from Andriy Shevchenko.
 This Swiss team are the only team in the history of the World Cup not to concede a goal.

-On 11 June 2008, he played his last game with the Swiss national team, during the 2–0 victory over Portugal in Euro 2008, held in his home country.
+On 15 June 2008, he played his last game with the Swiss national team, during the 2–0 victory over Portugal in Euro 2008, held in his home country.

 Coaching career

 Zuberbühler had a short stint as the Philippines national football team goalkeeping coach, reuniting with Fulham teammate Neil Etheridge, prior to the first round first leg 2014 World Cup qualifier against Sri Lanka in June 2011.
-He returned for a second spell in November 2012, ahead of the 2012 AFF Suzuki Cup, and again in 2015.
+From July 2011 to April 2012, he was the goalkeeping coach of Young Boys.
+He returned to the Philippines for a second spell in November 2012, ahead of the 2012 AFF Suzuki Cup, and again in 2015.
+In between, from 2013 to 2015, he was the goalkeeper coach of Servette FC.

 In June 2015, Zuberbühler joined Derby County as a goalkeeping coach.
 He left in March 2017 when new manager Gary Rowett placed Kevin Poole in his position.
 In November that year, he was hired as a goalkeeping specialist for FIFA.